 Mountain West Football: Week 12 Winners and Losers

-Who came out ahead and who left something to be desired in the last two days of Mountain West football?
+Who came out ahead and who left something to be desired in the last weekend of Mountain West football?

 Some encouragement and some letdowns from the week that was.

 In the penultimate week of Mountain West football’s regular season, the conference decided to lean further into high drama and unexpected turns of events.
 Depending on your rooting interests, you either love or hate to see it, but let’s take a look at the winners and losers from Week 12.

 1. Air Force

 The Falcons kicked off an epic weekend of conference play with a wild triple-overtime victory over Nevada and, given how the rest of the slate played out, got exactly the kind of help they needed to strengthen their position in the Mountain division race.